 • Documented evidence of the presence of at least one cerebrospinal fluid-specific oligoclonal bands.

-• For females of childbearing potential, agreement to remain abstinent or use adequate contraceptive methods.
+• Females of childbearing potential: agreement to remain abstinent or use adequate contraceptive methods.

-• For female participants without reproductive potential, may be enrolled if post-menopausal unless receiving a hormonal therapy for her menopause or if surgically sterile.
+• Female participants, without reproductive potential may be enrolled e.g. if post-menopausal or if surgically sterile

 Exclusion Criteria